Laplacian ideals, arrangements, and resolutions

 In this paper we describe a simple and explicit minimal cellular resolution of the monomial ideal $M_G$.
 The polyhedral complex supporting the resolution is obtained from the graphical hyperplane arrangement $\A_G$ associated to $G$.
 More precisely, the intersection of $\A_G$ with a certain affine subspace yields the essential affine hyperplane arrangement $\tA_G$.
 Our main result (Theorem \ref{thm:main}) is that $\B_G$, the bounded subcomplex of $\tA_G$, supports a minimal free resolution of the monomial ideal $M_G$.
 As a corollary of our result we verify a conjecture of Perkinson et al.\ regarding the Betti numbers of $M_G$.
 In particular the Betti numbers of $M_G$ enumerate acyclic orientations of certain contractions of the graph $G$ (see Corollary \ref{cor:Betti_nums}).

-In their work on Laplacian lattice ideals, Manjunath and Sturmfels~\cite{MS} demonstrate how the duality involved in the discrete Riemann-Roch for certain graphs can be expressed in terms of $M_G^*$, the ideal Alexander dual to $M_G$ with respect to ${\bf k} + {\bf 1}$.
-Here ${\bf k}$ is the \emph{canonical divisor} of $G$ and ${\bf 1} = (1,1,\dots,1)$.
-Our constructions also lead to an explicit description of a (co)cellular resolution of the ideal $M_G^*$; see Section~\ref{sec:duality}.
+In their work on Laplacian lattice ideals, Manjunath and Sturmfels~\cite{MS} demonstrate how the duality involved in the discrete Riemann-Roch for certain graphs can be expressed in terms of $M_G^*$, the ideal Alexander dual to $M_G$ with respect to the {canonical monomial} of $G$.
+Our constructions also lead to an explicit description of a (co)cellular resolution of the ideal $M_G^*$ for all graphs $G$; see Section~\ref{sec:duality}.

 This collaboration began in Berlin in the summer of 2012, and the results of this paper were first presented in the Combinatorics seminar at the University of Miami in September 2012.
 While this paper was being prepared, the two preprints~\cite{MSW} and~\cite{MohSho} were posted on the arXiv announcing similar results.
 Both papers employ purely algebraic/combinatorial methods while our perspective is that of geometric combinatorics.
 In recent conversations with the authors of~\cite{MohSho} we were made aware of their independent work-in-progress involving cellular resolutions.